adikabintang/kolor-di-dinding/networking/bgp.md

 2. Private AS number

-Private AS number is used within the data center, as it runs eBGP inside [BGP in the data center book](https://www.oreilly.com/library/view/bgp-in-the/9781491983416/)
+Private AS number is used within the data center, as it runs eBGP inside [[BGP in the data center book](https://www.oreilly.com/library/view/bgp-in-the/9781491983416/)].

 It is also used for the router that is connected to the provider.
 For example: